fbpx

 Before I go into these tips, I think it’s important to make one thing clear: you can never completely eliminate risk.
 It’s an inherent part of life–or any life worth living, anyway.
 “Nothing ventured, nothing gained” is a very old saying, but it’s also very true.
 Entrepreneurs of any kind have to assume some risk in starting a business.
 Franchisor support and a proven business system help mitigate this risk for franchise owners, but there is always the chance that your business won’t succeed.
 Instead of thinking in terms of no risk, think in terms of reasonable risk.

 More than likely, you also won’t completely eliminate fear.
 In fact, I hope you do feel a little fear at the prospect of buying a franchise: it means you recognize the significance of the decision you’re making.
-Again, the trick is to think about what’s reasonable.
+Again, the key is to think about what’s reasonable.
 Don’t ignore your fear or pretend it doesn’t exist.
 Instead, harness it to create energy and awareness, then push past it to move toward your goals.

 Steps to Manage Risk